 Building Community, one bike at a time.

-More than just another shop where youth can find a new ride or repair an old one, but an opportunity to build meaningful relationships in our neighborhood.
+We’re more than just another bike shop where youth can find a new ride or repair an old one.
+Village Wrench creates an opportunity to build meaningful relationships in our neighborhood.

 Every bike earned or fixed creates moments for neighbors to meet neighbors and allow us to invest in each other while sharing God’s love.